myitcv/x/react/_doc/code_generator_design.md

 ### TODO

 1. prevent state and props types from being `*js.Object`-special (and most importantly remember rationale for needing this...)
-2. Reference use of `gg` or `gai` for making code generation an automatic part of workflow
+2. Reference use of `gogenerate` or `gai` for making code generation an automatic part of workflow
 3. Generate warnings for methods defined but with wrong types